rehamAbass/class3/class3/PITCHME.md

 ---
 ## A Complex Example

-Let's start with a simple class, that is intialized with an array, and has a method to sort it.
+Let's start with a simple class, that is initialized with an array, and has a method to sort it.

 Later, we will want to subclass it, and encounter some problems...

+First, **insertion sort**, which is considered the fastest sorting algorithm for small arrays.
+It is used as the base case for many recursive sorting algorithms.

 ---
-First, **insertion sort**, which is considered the fastest sorting algorithm for very small arrays.
-It is therefore used as the base case for many recursive sorting algorithms.

 ![Insertion sort](https://www.youtube.com/embed/ROalU379l3U)